Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Introduction

 To implement those effectful operations, we then define the allocation monad as the linear state monad on the type $[R]$ of lists of $R$:

-As an instance of the linear state monad, it is strong. \begin{itemize} \item $\New: I\rightarrow T(R \oplus I)$ is defined by popping an element from the list, or returing the error $I$ if the list is empty. \item $\Delete : R\rightarrow TI$ is defined by pushing the resource onto the list; this is guaranteed to never fail. \end{itemize} Observe that a final program is of type $I\rightarrow (\Rmap{[R]}{A \otimes [R]})$.
-Its execution consists in supplying an initial list of available resources (\emph{freelist}).
-Now if the type $A$ is purely positive and does not contain the type $R$, we expect that \emph{a correct linear program will have as final freelist the same list as given initially, up to a permutation}.
-We can understand this as a resource-safety property: only resources acquired from the initial freelist have been released, all resources have eventually been released including in case of error; no resource has been released twice.
+As an instance of the linear state monad, it is strong.
+The morphism $\New: I\rightarrow T(R \oplus I)$ is defined by popping an element from the list, or returning the error $I$ if the list is empty.
+The morphism $\Delete : R\rightarrow TI$ is defined by pushing the resource onto the list; this is guaranteed to never fail.

+Observe that an effectful, closed program of type $A$ in this setup corresponds to a morphism $I\rightarrow (\Rmap{[R]}{A \otimes [R]})$.
+Its execution consists of supplying an initial list of available resources (\emph{free-list}).
+Now if the type $A$ is purely positive and does not contain the type $R$, we expect that \emph{a correct linear program will have as final free-list the same list as given initially, up to a permutation}.
+We can understand this as a resource-safety property: only resources acquired from the initial free-list have been released, all resources have eventually been released including in case of error; no resource has been released twice.

-Moreover, assuming now an ordered rather than linear setting, that is without symmetry (\ref{eq:exchange}), we expect that \emph{the final freelist is \emph{identical} to the initial freelist}.
+Moreover, assuming now an ordered rather than linear setting, that is without symmetry (\ref{eq:exchange}), we expect that \emph{the final free-list is \emph{identical} to the initial free-list} .
 This reflects the observation that without symmetry, resources are managed in a last-in-first-out (LIFO) order.
 Ordered logics often have two forms of closures operating on opposite sides $\Lmap{A}{B}$ and $\Rmap{A}{B}$, but as we will see this ordered resource-safety property is only true when one does not have $\Rmap{A}{B}$; hence we only have $\Lmap{A}{B}$ in this paper for the ordered logics (which still coincides with $\Rmap{A}{B}$ when adding symmetry).

-\mypar{Outline and contributions} We have just explained abstractly how to mix linearity and exceptions, and introduced the \emph{allocation monad} modelling an idealised global ``freelist'' allocator for studying resource-safety properties.